-- e.
+- b.
+Irrigation of a body cavity.
+This includes both sterile and non sterile procedures such as ear irrigation, vaginal douches, and enemas; - e.
+Application of dressings involving prescription medications and aseptic techniques, including treatment of moderate or severe skin problems; - d.
+Administration of injections of fluids into veins, muscles, or skin; - e.
 Administration of medication, including, but not limited to, the insertion of rectal suppositories, the application of prescribed skin lotions or the instillation of prescribed eye drops (as opposed to assisting with self-administered medications); - f.
 Physical assessments; - g.
 Monitoring vital signs; - h.
 Specialized feeding techniques; - i.
 Rectal digital stimulation; - j.
-Massage; - k.
-Specialized ROM; - 1.
+Massage; - Specialized ROM; - .
 Toenail cutting; - m.
 Medical case management, such as accompanying a student to a physician's office for the purpose of providing or receiving medical information; - n.
 Any task identified with the Nurse Practice Act as requiring skilled nursing including Certified Nursing Assistant (CNA) services. - 8.
 Companion care, baby-sitting, supervision or social visitation. - 9.
-Care of pets except in cases where the animal is a certified service animal. - 10.
-A task the DHCFP determines is within the scope of services provided to the student as part of an assisted living contract, a supported living arrangement contract, or a foster care agreement. - 11.
-Escort services for social, recreational, or leisure activities. - 12.
-Transportation of the student by the PCA. - 13.
-Any other service not listed under Covered Services in MSM Section 2803.11A of this chapter.
+Care of pets except in cases where the animal is a certified service animal.